dotja/dotja.github.io/README.md

 # dotja.github.io

-## A blog about programming, machine learning, data science and electronics.
+### A tech blog hosted on GitHub Pages using Jekyll.